Pastoral Support and Inclusion Team

 - Supporting children at risk of exclusion.

 - Providing support for children who have experienced loss and bereavement.

 Primary Mental Health Worker

-Counselling can give children the opportunity to express feelings and emotions in a safe and confidential environment.
-ARK Dickens Primary Academy offers pupils individual, face to face counselling.
-The counsellor works with a range of issues including bereavement, loss, behavioural difficulties, anxiety and self-esteem issues.
-Every child is individual sometimes just a few sessions is enough and sometimes longer is needed.
-The counsellor works in a child-centred way and is non-directive meaning that the child is able to lead the session and choose how they wish to communicate at their own pace and without being asked lots of questions.
+Ark Dickens Primary Academy offers pupils individual, face to face Therapy or small group sessions.
+The Therapist works with a range of issues including bereavement, loss, behavioural difficulties, anxiety and self-esteem issues.
+Every child is individual.
+Sometimes just a few sessions is enough and sometimes longer is needed.
+The Therapist works in a child-centred way and is non-directive, meaning that the child is able to lead the session, choose how they wish to communicate and at their own pace without being asked lots of questions.

-ARK Dickens Primary Academy works closely with the NHS School Nurse.
-We provide a means to contact the school nursing service if parents require support with medical issues regarding their children such as eating, sleeping, head lice and bed wetting.
+Ark Dickens Primary Academy works closely with the NHS School Nurse.
+We provide a means to contact the school nursing service if parents require support.
+This could be with medical issues surrounding their children such as eating, sleeping, head lice and bed wetting.
 The School Nurse works in partnership with the school to support pupils who require a Health Care plan.